 PhD in Theatre Studies - National University of Theatre&Film, Bucharest, Romania

-Saviana Stanescu (www.saviana.com) is a Romanian-born award-winning playwright and scholar.
-Her creative work has been widely presented internationally and in the US.
+Saviana Stanescu (www.saviana.com) is a Romanian-born award-winning playwright and scholar, winner of New York Innovative Theatre Award for Outstanding Script, UNITER Best Romanian Play of the Year, Samuel French OOB Festival, Marulic Prize for Best European Radio drama, etc. Saviana's creative work has been widely presented internationally and in the US.

-She has taught a wide range of Dramatic Writing and Theatre/Performance Studies courses including: Playwriting, Script Analysis, Contemporary Developments in Theatre&Performance, Re-Imagining the Classics, Experimental Theatre, Contemporary European Drama&Performance, Introduction to Theatre Studies, Contemporary Women Playwrights, Theatre&Feminism, Theatre of the Absurd, Writing/Performing the Immigrant Experience, Performing Autobiography, Performative Writing, etc.
+Saviana has taught a wide range of Dramatic Writing and Theatre/Performance Studies courses including: Playwriting, Advanced Playwriting, Script Analysis, Contemporary Developments in Theatre&Performance, Re-Imagining the Classics, Experimental Theatre, Global Drama&Performance, Introduction to Theatre Studies, Contemporary Women Playwrights, Theatre&Feminism, Theatre of the Absurd, Writing/Performing the Immigrant Experience, Performing Autobiography, Performative Writing, etc.